Bluetooth Hubodometer for Caravans, RVs, Horsefloats and Trailers

-The Bluetooth Hubodometer is a precision tool to ensure an accurate logbook for trailer or caravan maintenance.
+The Bluetooth Hubodometer is a precision tool to ensure an accurate logbook for trailer or caravan maintenance events.

 The battery life is between 4 years and seven years.
-Sleep mode engaged at zero motion.
+Sleep mode is engaged at zero motion.

-Selecting the correct hubodometer is as simple as choosing the outer bearing number from the list below.
+Selecting the correct Bluetooth Hubodometer is as simple as choosing the outer bearing number from the list below.

-Special Note: a Bluetooth hubodometer measures the circumference of new tyre size.
+Please Note: the Bluetooth Hubodometer is designed to measure the circumference of a new tyre.
 Worn and older tyres will vary a little to the actual distance covered.

 Select your tyre size for configuration.

-Note: It is essential Locktite is applied when hub-odometers are inserted into hubs to help prevent them from becoming dislodged during transit or stolen.
+Note: It is essential Loctite is applied when Hubodometers are inserted into hubs to help prevent them from becoming dislodged during transit or stolen.

-We recommend a medium strength locking compound on all Bluetooth Hubodometers.
+We recommend a medium strength locking compound on a Bluetooth Hubodometer.

-Bluetooth hubodometers installed on caravans, and other rigs trigger a service level for manufacturers.
+Bluetooth Hubodometer installed on caravans and other rigs trigger a service level for manufacturers.
 Warranty issues are easier to understand when accurate kilometre reads are available.